DallanQ/citadels/QA.md

 [bewitched-character](https://boardgamegeek.com/thread/1111282/bewitched-character)

-> If my character has been bewitched, can I build a city after taking my aactions ( 2 gold or 2cards choose one)?
+> If my character has been bewitched, can I build a city after taking my aactions?

-If YOU are bewitched, then you take your action (2 gold coins or draw 2 cards & keep 1) and immediately you end your turn.
+If you are bewitched, then you take your action (2 gold coins or draw 2 cards & keep 1) and immediately you end your turn.
 You don't build

 > if I am the witch, can i build a city after taking my action and calling out the character to bewitch?

-If you are the WITCH, You take your action (2 gold coins or draw 2 cards & keep 1), announce the character to bewitch and end your turn.
+If you are the witch, You take your action (2 gold coins or draw 2 cards & keep 1), announce the character to bewitch and end your turn.

 [merchant](https://boardgamegeek.com/thread/784288/merchant)